Abhijay19/AfwYB2YXUttCUqPa/README.md

 ### Landing Page Component:
 The landing page displays essential details required by the assignment.
-It includes a download link to the developer's resume.
+It includes a download link to my resume.
 Users can access the BMI calculation page through a dedicated link.

 ### BMI Calculation Component: